 To test these features of choice and the relevance of confidence, I structured my experiment with three distinct between-subject treatments, each involving a different information structure.
-This allows me to test whether subjects refer to likelihoods or only to sample characteristics.
+This allows me to test whether subjects refer to the objective likelihoods or only to sample sizes and proportions.
 Additionally, I introduce and implement a novel incentive-compatible confidence elicitation mechanism.
 This enables me to test whether neglecting the sample size is associated with higher confidence.
 As per my pre-registration, I run my analysis on the full sample and a sub-sample of subjects who satisfy a weak coherence condition.
-This sub-sample of subjects displays a greater understanding of the experimental set-up, allowing me to check the robustness of results and ensure results are not driven by confusion.
+This sub-sample of subjects displays a greater understanding of the experiment, allowing me to check the robustness of results and ensure results are not driven by confusion and inattention.

 My three treatments differ in the information structure provided to subjects.
-Two of the three information structures have iid signals with known but different likelihoods, while the third information structure features uncertainty regarding signal likelihoods.
+Two of the three information structures have iid signals with known but different likelihoods, while the third information structure features uncertain signal likelihoods.
 Subjects are told explicitly about these information structures.
-The difference between the first two allows me to test whether the likelihood matters, given that it is known, or whether subjects ignore the likelihood and choose entirely based on sample characteristics.
-The third structure enables me to test if knowing the signals' informativeness matters.
+These differences allow me to test whether the likelihood matters and whether subjects ignore the likelihood and choose entirely based on sample characteristics.
 I find that the information structure has virtually no effect on the subjects' choices - almost all subjects violate separability, and their choices are identical under all three treatments.
 This aligns with the thought experiment and suggests that subjects ignore the information structure and choose based on sample characteristics instead.
 When looking at the sub-sample, I find the same result, confirming that this is not driven by confusion or the complexity of the environment but rather the outcome of intentional choice.